HoussamZak/advanced_trading_indicators/README.md

 -----------------------------------------------------------------------------------------------

 Choppiness Index:

+- function: chopp_idx_signals
+- have a ready dataframe with at least a Close or price column
--window_size = 14
+- window_size = 14

 To distinguish between trendin and ranging markets we can use Choppiness Index which measures the degree of volatility by using a logarithmic formula that compares the sum of TrueRange over